 Many people have a hard time deciding which treatment to have.
 It may help to have a second healthcare provider look at the diagnosis and treatment options before starting treatment.
 Note that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer get a second opinion.
 Many insurance companies will pay for a second opinion.

-Q: How can someone get a second opinion for malignant mesothelioma?
+How can I get a second opinion for malignant mesothelioma?

 A: There are many ways to get a second opinion:

 Ask a primary care healthcare provider.
 He or she may be able to suggest a specialist.
 This may be a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about places to get treatment.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Look for other options.
 Check with a local medical society or support group to get names of healthcare providers who can give you a second opinion.
 You can also check with a local hospital or medical school.
 Or ask other people who have had cancer for their suggestions.
 The internet also has a number of sites where you can learn more about a person's options.

 There are several treatments for this cancer.
 Your treatment depends on your age, the stage (extent) of your cancer, and how much the cancer has affected your health.

 Treatment can be local, systemic, or both: